Last Updated: 11/11/2025

 At the basic level, start with your opportunity grades.

-It’s easy to figure out if you should still spend a lot of effort on a grade (C) or (A) level opportunity.
-But that’s only the beginning.
+It’s straightforward to determine whether you should invest effort in a grade (C) or (A) level opportunity.
+But this is just the beginning.

 Sometimes the grade only tells part of the story.

-Here’s how you can calculate when you are making a loss on a long sales cycle.
+Here’s how you can calculate when you are making a loss on a long sales process.

 • Sales Travel expenses: $2,000